ZEV Ready Step 6: Identify EVSE Opportunities

 FEMP and NREL created the ZPAC tool to support and guide fleet managers in determining which individual vehicles should be replaced with ZEVs and the number of EVSE required to support the ZEV fleet.

-Determine the Feasibility of Installing EVSE at Fleet Locations to Support ZEVs
+Determine the Feasibility of Installing EVSE at Fleet Locations To Support ZEVs

 After evaluating and identifying suitable ZEV candidates at each fleet location, agencies next complete a high-level assessment of the feasibility of installing EVSE to support charging of those vehicles.

-After identifying current and future ZEV candidates at each fleet location, the site location fleet manager, in coordination with the agency headquarters fleet electrification managers and facility infrastructure managers, should next inventory available EVSE to support those vehicles at the fleet locations and determine the additional number, type, and power requirements of EVSE to support electrification.
+• After identifying current and future ZEV candidates at each fleet location, the site location fleet manager, in coordination with the agency headquarters fleet managers and facility infrastructure managers, should next inventory available EVSE to support those vehicles at the fleet locations and determine the additional number, type, and power requirements of EVSE to support EV implementation.
 At some fleet locations, planning for installing charging infrastructure may not be feasible.
 Potential reasons may include the utility service or available infrastructure, design, or ownership of locations where fleet vehicles are parked, or limitations on using charging infrastructure associated with some transportation missions.

 EVSE Planning Best Practices

-Once vehicle evaluation is complete in the ZPAC tool, the "EVSE Needs & Prioritization" tab is automatically populated with the ZEV candidates grouped by site location, using the information entered on the "ZEV Selection" tab.
-The agency headquarters fleet electrification managers, in coordination with the site location fleet manager, complete the ZPAC tool by determining EVSE needs, evaluating existing charging infrastructure, and estimating the Level 1 and Level 2 EVSE required to support projected electrification at each site.
+• Once vehicle evaluation is complete in the ZPAC tool, the “EVSE Needs & Prioritization” tab is automatically populated with the ZEV candidates grouped by site location, using the information entered on the “ZEV Selection” tab.
+The agency headquarters fleet managers, in coordination with the site location fleet manager, complete the ZPAC tool by determining EVSE needs, evaluating existing charging infrastructure, and estimating the Level 1 and Level 2 EVSE required to support projected EV implementation at each site.
 Note that the tool does not limit the acquisition of EVSE based on budget; agencies should assess budget decisions after evaluating potential ZEV acquisition and EVSE deployment opportunities, as discussed in Step 7: Coordinate Site Financial Planning with Headquarters.

-Agencies are strongly encouraged to offer federal employees' privately-owned vehicles (POVs) access to EVSE deployed primarily to serve fleet vehicles.
+• Agencies are strongly encouraged to offer federal employees' privately owned vehicles (POVs) access to EVSE deployed primarily to serve fleet vehicles.
 With the increasing adoption of EVs in the U.S. market and limitations that many have on home charging, offering workplace charging for POVs may be important in helping some employees transition to EVs.
-Consider plans for workplace POV charging using the FEMP Workplace Charging Program Guide
+Consider plans for workplace POV charging using the FEMP Workplace Charging Program Guide.

 More information on providing access to POVs in charging station design is available in Step 10 under Determine Access to EVSE.